Idempotence¶

 obj.UpdatePeriod(message.NewPeriod);

-Another way of making message processing idempotent, is to simply track IDs of processed messages explicitly, and then make your code handle a redelivery.
+Another way to make message processing idempotent is to explicitly track IDs of processed messages and then handle redeliveries in your code.

-that uses the same transactional data store as the rest of your work, your code might look somewhat like this:
+Assuming you track message IDs using an IMessageTracker that uses the same transactional data store as the rest of your work, your code might look like this:

 readonly IMessageTracker _messageTracker;